Janet Terry, DNP, MSN, RN

 - Type 1 Diabetes in school age children

 Janet Terry is a new Assistant Professor in the Idaho State University Nursing Department.
 She graduated from California State University, Bakersfield with Honors and with a BSN degree in 1998.
 She received her Masters of Science in Nursing Education with an emphasis in Diabetes Education in 2017.
-She is currently finishing her Doctor of Nursing Program at Duke University and plans to graduate in the fall of 22.
+She completed her Doctor of Nursing Program at Duke University in the Fall of 2022.
 She is a member of Sigma Theta Tau Honor Nursing Society, Association of Diabetes Care & Education Specialists, and National Association of School Nurses.